janpeder/celleos2/README.md

 cd celleos2
 ```

-Start the build process by typing (lb build must be run as root.
-I recommend running that command, and only that command, as root):
+Start the build process by typing (lb build must be run as root.):
 ```
 lb config
 lb build
 ```
 This step may take some time - perhaps 10 - 30 minutes.
 This is because a lot of data packages will be downloaded and processed.
 If all goes well, a file named 'live-image-amd64.hybrid.iso' will be created.

 The final step will be to write the file 'live-image-amd64.hybrid.iso' to a USB stick.
 I prefer to use the command 'dd' for this.
 Before we can write the image, we need to know the device file for the USB stick.
 One way to find the correct device file is by typing 'dmesg' in the terminal just after plugging the USB stick into the computer.
-To write the image to the stick, assuming the stick is /dev/sdb, type:
+To write the image to the stick, assuming the stick is /dev/sdb, type (as root):
 ```
 dd if=live-image-amd64.hybrid.iso of=/dev/sdb bs=4M
 ```